cheewhoo/startup/README.md

 # startup specification
 ## Elevator Pitch
 Aloha!
 Today I would like to introduce my startup website, X Grid O. Have you ever wanted to play tick tack toe but no one is available to play?
 Well X Grid O allows you to play tick tack toe against a program so you can hone your skills for the next time you see your friends.
-X Grid O is a free to play application but as it's poppularity grows, I plan to release a online multiplayer option which will cost $5 to have permanant access
+X Grid O is a free to play application but as it's poppularity grows, I plan to release a online multiplayer option which will cost $5 to have permanant access.

 ## Key Features
 - Unique login name